ianli/elbowpatched.com/_posts/2014-08-29-tools-and-services.md

 P.S.
 I expect that if I had asked this question to academics in less computing-intensive departments, I would have received different answers.
-If you're experience with your academic personal website is different from the answers I received above, please send me a message on [Twitter (@ianli)](https://twitter.com/ianli), I’d appreciate to know what tools/services you use.
+If you\'re experience with your academic personal website is different from the answers I received above, please send me a message on [Twitter (@ianli)](https://twitter.com/ianli), I\'d appreciate to know what tools/services you use.